ericsonga/APCSAReview/_sources/GettingStarted/ptest1.rst

 ------------------------------

 The following problems are similar to what you might see on the AP CS A exam.
 The AP CS A exam is timed and you have 90 minutes to answer 40 questions, which is 2.25 minutes a question.
 We are giving you 60 minutes to take this 20 question pretest.
 We don't expect you to know all of these concepts yet, but want to see what you do know.

-Please answer each to the best of your ability.
-Answer all the questions and then click the "Finish Exam" button.
-You will see what you got right and wrong after you submit your answers.
+Click the "Start" button when you are ready to begin the exam, but only then as you can only take the exam once.
+Click on the "Next" button to go to the next question.
+Click on the "Prev" button to go to the previous question.
+Use the number buttons to jump to a particular question.
+Click the "Pause" button to pause the exam (you will not be able to see the questions when the exam is paused).
+Click on the "Finish Exam" button after you have answered all the questions.
+The number correct, number wrong, and number skipped will be displayed.

 .. timed:: pretest1
     :timelimit: 60